elgentos/magento2-react/README.md

 # Translations and RequireJS functions

 To abstract some of the default magento javascript functions there is a context added with these functions.
-You can use this context with this JSX:
+You can use this context in this way:

 ```javascript